iredmail/docs/en_US/installation/0-install.iredmail.enterprise.md

 !!! warning

-    * iRedMail is designed to be deployed on a fresh / clean server, which means you can not have other network services running on the server __BEFORE__ iRedMail installation.
+    * iRedMail Enterprise Edition is designed to be deployed on a fresh / clean server, which means you should not have other network services running on the server __BEFORE__ iRedMail installation.
-    * iRedMail will install and configure all required software automatically.
+    * iRedMail Enterprise Edition will install and configure all required software automatically.
-    * Many ISPs block port 25 by default, it's used for communication between mail servers, it must be open, otherwise your server may be not able to receive or / and send emails.
+    * Many ISPs block network port 25 by default, it's used for communication between mail servers and it must be open, otherwise your server may be not able to receive or / and send emails.
 Please contact your ISP to make sure it's not blocked, or ask them to unblock.

           - Amazon AWS EC2.
 Request to [remove the throttle on port 25](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-port-25-throttle/).
           - Google Cloud Platform.